kalliope-project/kalliope/docs/settings/triggers/snowboy.md

     1. For personal models, set it to false.
     2. For universal models, follow the instruction of each published model

+As the apply_frontend flag can only be set globally, please make sure that models you are using are all supporting it if you enable it.

 ### Universal models

 Some universal models contains two keywords, if we want to set a custom sensitivity we need to add two sensitivities for each keyword.